Facebook Pixel Reflector Photography: How to Use a Reflector for Stunning Portraits

 But I’d also recommend you learn to use natural reflectors.
 That way, if you’re ever shooting without a reflector and you need a little extra pop, you can quickly identify a nearby option.

 For instance, ever seen a white building getting blasted by the sun?
 That’s nothing but a giant reflector!
-Ever walk by a white car on a sunny day?
+Ever walked by a white car on a sunny day?
 That’s a reflector, too!
 And you’re not confined to large reflectors, like cars and buildings; you can also work with white shirts, newspapers, sand, and more.

 The more you look for natural reflectors, the more you’ll start to see them.
 And pretty soon, you’ll be able to find reflectors in seconds.